Flight Time Limit Groups

 The maximum daily flight time limit is based on your start time and is either 8 hours or 9 hours for unaugmented crews.

 You can create a Limit Group to make sure your next flight will not exceed your daily limit.
-Unfortunately at this time, LogTen Pro is not able to tell if a pilot's daily limit is 9 or 8 hours, a sample 8 hour limit which can be created as shown:
+Unfortunately at this time, LogTen is not able to tell if a pilot's daily limit is 9 or 8 hours.
+A sample 8 hour limit can be created as shown:

 Augmented crews are also subject to daily limits of 13 hours for 3-person flight crews or 17 hours for 4-person crews; Limit Groups for these regulations can be created following the same model as above.

 If you have an 8-hour or 9-hour limit, depending on your start time and the number of legs, you can create both limit groups and only use the one that applies to the limits of the current day.

 Part 117 rules also contain two flight duty limits, which can be tracked in LogTen Pro with the FDP fields (specifically FDP Start, FDP End, and Total FDP).
 We recommend entering your FDP Start time on your first flight of the day and FDP End time on the last flight of the day.

 The maximum flight duty period is based on your start time and the number of flight segments.
 The Duty/Rest Bar is the best way for a pilot to see their "live" flight duty time.

 On the 1st, the following flights were flown:

 - KMSP - KFSD from 1720 local to 1828 with an On Duty time of 1635 (45 minute show time)

 - KFSD - KMSP from 1915 - 2014